SQL Server, PostgreSQL, and MySQL — platform-specific conventions, naming rules, and connection setup.

 ask-forge show-platform-capabilities --platform postgresql

-Configure database connections using the set-connection command.
+Configure database connections with the manage-connection command (action set).
 Each platform has its own default port and connection parameters.

 --database MyDB --user sa --password "..."